tallamjr/dnn/README.md

-# `dnn`
-Implementations of Deep Neural Networks in Tensorflow 2.x
+# `dnn`: Implementations of Deep Neural Networks in Tensorflow 2.x

-The goal is to implement these architectures using the `tf.keras` Subclass API for reusable models in my research and for building custom networks.
+The goal is to implement these architectures using the Python `tf.keras` Subclass API for reusable models in my research and for building custom networks.

 > _What I cannot create, I do not understand._